AI for Content Creation Workshop

 In the interests of fostering a free exchange of ideas, we will also accept for poster presentation a selection of papers that have been recently published elsewhere, including at CVPR 2025; these will not be peer reviewed again, and are not bound to the same anonymity and page limits.
 A jury of organizers will select these papers.

 Paper submissions for 4- and 8-page novel work are double blind and in the CVPR template.
 You are welcome to include appendices in the main PDF, and upload supplemental material such as videos.
-There are no dual submissions—please do not submit work for peer review to two workshops simultaneously.
+There are no dual submissions—please do not submit work for peer review to two workshops simultaneously, nor submit work that is currently in review at another conference (like ICCV/ECCV).

 The best student papers will be acknowledged with a prize.